mgiulio/smooth-scrolling/article.md

 This string-based solution with the trimming of the hash fragment works even with urls with query strings because the hash part comes after them in the genral structure of an url.

-As I told before, this is only a possible way to perform this test.
+As I told before, this is only a possible way to implement this test.
 For example the [SitePoint article](http://www.sitepoint.com/scroll-smoothly-javascript/) cited at the beginning of this tutorial uses a different solution, making a component-wise comparison of the link href with the `location` object.

 To be noted that we have used this function in both approaches to event subscription, but in the second one, we are using it as a filter for elements that we know are A tags so the first check on the tagName attribute is redundant.
 This is left as an exercise for the reader:)